-By the early 1980s the RGO had developed great expertise in telescope and observatory design, and made a great contribution to building the twin 8 metre Gemini telescopes on Mauna Kea and in Chile.
+Royal Greenwich Observatory [RGOH] (1948-1990), Herstmonceux, established after World War II due the urban pollution, and disturbance of the telescopes by underground trains.
+Harold Spencer Jones supervised site surveys and movement of his staff into Herstmonceux Castle by 1948.
+The scientific staff and instruments could not move until the completion of new observatory buildings in 1957.
+The location allowed desirable collaboration with the physics department of the University of Sussex.
+After long delays, the 100-inch Isaac Newton Telescope was completed in 1967, but by 1979 it was transferred to the much better site of La Palma in the Canary Islands.
+By the 1980s the RGO had developed great expertise in telescope and observatory design, and made a great contribution to building the twin 8 metre Gemini telescopes on Mauna Kea and in Chile.
 Altogether the RGO employed some 230 staff.
-But as completion neared, the government wanted to cut the engineering staff and divert scarce resources to fund the astronomers and PhD students who would use them.
-By a decision that Patrick Moore castigated as “scientific vandalism”, the RGO was closed in 1990.
-The Observatories telescopes were left on site as the Observatory Science Centre, taken over by an educational charity Science Projects.
-A much reduced staff was moved to a new building adjacent to the Institute of Astronomy on the Cambridge Observatories site, and on 31stOctober 1998 that too was closed – truly the end of a 323 year long era of astronomy.
+But as completion neared, the government wanted to cut the engineering staff and divert scarce resources to fund the astronomers and PhD students with the observatory closing in 1990.
+The instruments were left on site as it became the Observatory Science Centre – an educational charity Science Projects.
+The remaining staff moved to a new building adjacent to the Institute of Astronomy at the Cambridge Observatory, which then closed in 1998 (McCrea 1975).